Green Valley Creek (Sydney): Course

 Green Valley Creek is piped upstream of North Liverpool Road and is generally subterranean around this area, with reedy natural channels.
 Though it travels downstream within a riparian waterway for approximately 7 km to its confluence with Orphan School Creek.
 Having a 7.4 km2 catchment area, the creek traverses Bonnyrigg, St Johns Park, Cabramatta West and Canley Heights, where it meets the Orphan School Creek at Endeavor Sports Park to the east (just south of Fairfield West).

-To the south of St John's Road and Chisholm Park in Canley Heights, the creek becomes intermittent due to its heavily marshy and reedy nature, where it would only fill during heavy rainfall events, although streams of water can be found irregularly in its course.
+Around St Johns Road, Green Valley Creek becomes relatively narrow and shallow, giving this section of the watercourse a brook-like appearance.
+Farther downstream, towards Chisholm Park in Canley Heights, the creek becomes increasingly marshy and reedy, with intermittent surface flow that increases following heavy rainfall, although small streams of water may persist irregularly along its course.
 There is a minor level of flood interaction and backwater at the Orphan School Creek/Green Valley Creek confluence, which can affect low-laying areas, as minor flood spill had occurred in Edensor Road at Edensor Park.

 Parks and reserves on its bushy strip include, from west to east: Lalich Park, Barook Reserve, Crosio Park, Homebush Park, Chisholm Park and Endeavour Sports Park (here it is where the creek meets with Orphan School Creek).